vaginessa/auto-py-to-exe-pypi/README.md

 3. Click the big blue button at the bottom to convert
 4. Find your converted files in /output when completed

+## Issues
+Please report any issues to [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) as this package mimics the original repo with some additions to make it available on PyPI.

+If there are issues with the changes made to the original repo, they can be reported here.

 ## Video
-If you need something visual to help you get started, [I made a video for the original release of this project](https://youtu.be/OZSZHmWSOeM), some things may be different but the same concepts still apply.
+If you need something visual to help you get started, [I made a video for the original release of this project](https://youtu.be/OZSZHmWSOeM?t=1m30s), some things may be different but the same concepts still apply.

 ## Screenshots
 ![Empty interface](https://i.imgur.com/dd0LC2n.png)

 ![Filled out](https://i.imgur.com/f3TEnZI.png)

 ![Converting](https://i.imgur.com/MjdONcC.png)